 The Learning Solution

-To correct these problems, international professionals must be passionate about improving English and must embrace a substantial learning plan.
-Varallo International can help to create a customized learning plan to meet the exact needs of the individual.
+Participants must be passionate about improving English and must embrace a substantial learning plan.
+The Varallo International team can help to create a customized learning plan to meet the exact needs of the individual.
 Each learning plan consists of daily exercises that are effective but not time consuming.
 Individuals will need to devote about 15 minutes per day—every day to their skill development.
 Consistency matters.

-In addition to coaching programs, Varallo International also offers ten-week programs, one-day seminars, and keynote speeches focused on international professionals.
+In addition to coaching programs, Varallo International also offers workshops and keynote speeches.